 Private universities in financial trouble are going out of business fairly regularly these days.
 But when was the last time a state eliminated an entire university campus based on economic efficiency?
 Maybe that is what the governor of Alaska is attempting to do?

 Second, graduation rates are a problem.
-As one of my colleagues who works in admissions at a less selective school put it, “I feel like I’m recruiting into a bucket with a hole in the bottom of it: I bring them in, but the rest of the school can’t keep them here.”
+One of my colleagues who works in admissions at a less selective school explained it this way: “I feel like I’m recruiting into a bucket with a hole in the bottom of it: I bring them in, but the rest of the school can’t keep them here.”

 Nationwide, just over 50% of all students who start a four year college actually graduate with a degree.
 This is a national shame.
 There are lots and lots of reasons for these low graduation rates.
 Poor high school preparation in many of our secondary schools means that a high proportion of undergrads actually need remediation just to survive college (at the University of Colorado-Boulder, for example, roughly a third of entering students are not fully prepared for college.)

 Another reason for poor graduation rates is that many first generation students and minority students are not well-supported at many colleges.
 Of course, colleges and universities welcome these students on their campuses, but not all are able to provide the kinds of additional supports necessary for them to thrive.
-Many universities are “sink or swim” environments, and students who don’t have the background or the network (or money–more on that in a moment) to swim simply drown.
-This is much the critique offered by Anthony Abraham Jack of our most selective, elite universities that fail to fully serve and integrate the “privileged poor.”
+Many universities are “sink or swim” environments.
+Students who don’t have the background or the network (or money–more on that in a moment) to swim simply drown.
+This is much the critique offered by Anthony Abraham Jack of our most selective, elite universities that fail to fully integrate poor students

 And so we come to the biggest bugbear that stalls our national higher education rates: MONEY.
 Why do so many students drop out of college short of reaching their degree?
 The expense.
 The cost of getting a college degree is so outrageously expensive that students and their families just cannot make it work.
 Some students work full-time jobs in order to pay tuition and expenses, but then can fall behind in their school work.
 Some families have saved enough money to pay for a year or two, but then either have to take on considerable debt (which we all know is a huge social problem in this country) or simply wait until they win the lottery or their rich uncle Larry dies.